 After 20 years of steady sales growth and envied profits, IBM has struggled.
-The company abandoned a 2015 earnings forecast in October after reporting that third-quarter adjusted earnings from continuing operations were $3.68 a share, down from $4.08 a year earlier.
-It’s push into services is no longer enough to mask problems with its hardware units.
-The company reported on Jan.
-21 that sales of the services divisions fell 3 percent in 2013 — total revenue has hovered at about $100 billion a year since 2007.
-Many companies that used IBM’s consultants to help set up in-house computer systems have begun renting server space from Amazon.com and signing up for sales-tracking software from Salesforce.com with a few clicks of a mouse.
-And other than Watson, the Jeopardy-playing supercomputer, IBM’s once-overflowing cupboards of innovation are looking bare.
-Financial engineering techniques such as buybacks and dividend increases now power the stock, not technology innovations.
-IBM was the only stock in the Dow Jones Industrial Average to drop in 2013.
+Earnings fell in 2014 for the first time in more than a decade.
+In October, the company abandoned a 2015 profit forecast when it became clear that its push into services could no longer mask problems with its hardware units.
+The company introduced the latest generation of its 50-year-old line of mainframes, the z13, which it hopes will give it a role the cloud economy.
+In recent years, many companies that used IBM consultants to help set up in-house computer systems have begun renting server space from Amazon.com and signing up for sales-tracking software from Salesforce.com with a few clicks of a mouse.
+Now, IBM hopes these companies will use the z13 to rapidly crunch internet data to help cloud companies analyze sales and other trends.
+Still, other than its Jeopardy-playing supercomputer, Watson, IBM’s once-overflowing cupboards of innovation are looking bare.
+Financial engineering techniques such as buybacks and dividend increases did not sustain the stock.
+IBM was the only stock in the Dow Jones Industrial Average to drop in both 2013 and 2014.

 The Reference Shelf

 - Bloomberg Businessweek feature article on the trouble with IBM.

 - Harvard Business School case study of Gerstner’s makeover of IBM.